YanivDoron/Accelerating-Matrix-Multiplication-/README.md

 ## ✅ Simplifying Assumptions

 - **Contiguous Memory:** All matrices are stored contiguously (row-major).
-- **Device-Resident:** All matrices reside in GPU memory.
+- **Device-Resident:** All input matrices reside in GPU memory.
 No host-device transfers during computation.
 - **FP32 Precision:** All computations are done in 32-bit float (no quantization).
 - **No Quantization:** This implementation avoids any form of reduced precision for maximum accuracy.